chpassos/pooling/README.md

 ---

 On my machine, performance started to drop at around **2500 bullets** on screen.
-Before reaching that number, I didn’t notice a significant performance difference between the two approaches: most likely due to a **suboptimal implementation** of pooling in this test.
+Before reaching that number, I didn’t notice a significant performance difference between the two approaches.
+However, it appears that instantiating on the fly has a slightly better performance with high bullet count; most likely due to a **suboptimal implementation** of pooling in this test.

 ---